slavamlinsky/slavamlinsky/README.md

 ## Hi, Friends. 👋
 ### My name is Slava. 💻 I am a FullStack engineer from Ukraine (Odesa)

-🎓 Down below you may find the list of technologies that I use in development.
+> Down below you may find the list of technologies that I use in development.🎓

 ### Languages & Technologies